 It was only after the election was won that the devious and untrue nature of the Tory campaign, backed by the Rupert Murdoch funded British media were becoming clear.
 The economic recovery in the entire western world has been sluggish, and Britain was no exception.
 The recuperation of the German economy was cited many times during the election campaigns, but the recovery came through the fiscal reforms, by making people spend their way out of the recession, not by introducing cuts.
 Labour tried the same method as well, but was only let down by the British public due to risk-averseness and not taking the incentives offered by the government.
 Also, the national debt that was proved to be another downfall for Labour, it was proved that the national debt inherited by Labour government at the end of John Major government was already high, but the media represented the figures as though the debt was incurred only during the Labour regime.

-At 10 PM on the election day, the exit poll figures on BBC were surprising, and with the benefit of hindsight, analysts with political astuteness should have guessed such an outcome if the trends were followed in recent months and their reason were not clouded by feelings.
+At 10 PM on the election day, the exit poll figures on BBC were surprising, and with the benefit of hindsight, analysts with political astuteness should have guessed such an outcome if the trends were followed in recent months and their reason was not clouded by feelings.
 The exit poll results were pretty devastating for all parties except Tories but people kept their heads high.
-By the following morning, it was all over, the Conservatives even improved the exit poll predictions, even though not by large amount, but significant enough to provide absolute majority to form a government without coalition.
-Geographical division of seats were even more interesting and thought provoking.
+By the following morning, it was all over, the Conservatives even improved the exit poll predictions, even though not by a large amount, but significant enough to provide absolute majority to form a government without a coalition.
+The geographical division of seats was even more interesting and thought-provoking.
 Whilst in 2010, all Scotland was painted red, Labour lost almost all the seats in Scotland.
 Wales was still a Labour majority but looking at England, the picture was catastrophic.
 Barring some spots of red in North of England, and London and Birmingham, Labour was obliterated everywhere.
-The reds have lost their appeal to Scottish people as they did to English population.
-Lib-dems were decimated, the much hype about UKIP was proven to be non-existent, but a trend was clear — the sweep of nationalism on both sides of the Scottish Border.
-The SNP emerged as strongest party to lead and defend Scottish interest whereas for England, fear and greed has swung the election in the favour of Conservatives.
+The reds have lost their appeal to Scottish people as they did to the English population.
+Lib-Dems were decimated, the much hype about UKIP was proven to be non-existent, but a trend was clear — the sweep of nationalism on both sides of the Scottish Border.
+The SNP emerged as the strongest party to lead and defend Scottish interest whereas, for England, fear and greed have swung the election in the favour of Conservatives.